zJeremiah/color-extract/README.md

 color-extract test.png > test.html
 ```

-open the html file and it should show a breakdown of the image colors
+* open the html file and it should show a breakdown of the image colors
+* sorted by number of pixels from greatest to least

 * Currently supports jpg, webp, and png
 * There is an issue with the color codes not displaying correctly all the time